harlow/go-micro-services/README.md

 # HTTP up front, Protobufs in the rear.

-An experiment with Golang micro-services that accept external HTTP requests and then leverage [RPC][3] for inter-service tcp communication.
+An example repo with Golang micro-services that accept external HTTP requests at API level and then leverage [RPC][3] for inter-service communication.

 ![sequence](https://cloud.githubusercontent.com/assets/739782/6883107/ac49593a-d55b-11e4-8f3e-9c9675db0002.png)

-The API Service accepts HTTP requests on port `8000` and then dials a tcp connection to `service.user` to gather User info and then to the `service.like`.
+The API Service accepts HTTP requests on port `8000` and then dials a tcp connection to `service.user` to gather User info and then records a like with `service.like`.

 ```
 www->api.like:
 api.like->service.user:
-service.user-->api.like: 8.639293ms
+service.user-->api.like: 7.078756ms
 api.like->service.like:
-service.like-->api.like: 1.957688ms
+service.like-->api.like: 872.548µs
-api.like-->www: 10.69438ms
+api.like-->www: 8.03021ms
 ```

 Using the tracelog we can create request sequence diagrams: